- Home

 You can cancel your car insurance policy at any time, but it may not always be necessary.
 Before doing so, take some time to ask yourself if any of the following circumstances apply to you.
 If so, you may not need to cancel your car insurance.

-Canceling coverage on a vehicle you are still planning on owning and driving can put you at a financial risk and possibly violate state laws.
+Canceling coverage on a vehicle you are still planning on owning and driving can put you at financial risk and possibly violate state laws if you do not maintain the required liability insurance.

 When you are moving